-- 1. Complaints of personal misconduct, including alleged violations of general student, student group, or living group regulations, or University policies. - 2.
-Complaints arising between or within major governing groups, student governing groups, living units, and/or registered student organizations that allege a violation of the group's, unit's, or organization's constitution, bylaws, or policies. - 3.
-Complaints between ASMSU and COGS that - 8 The Owen Graduate Association represents the residents of Owen Hall. - 9 UACOR represents the residents of the University apartments.
+- 1. Complaints of personal misconduct, including alleged violations of general student, student group, or living group regulations, or University policies. - Complaints arising between or within major governing groups, student governing groups, living units, and/or registered student organizations that allege a violation of the group's, unit's, or organization's constitution, bylaws, or policies. - 3.
+Complaints between ASMSU and COGS that allege a violation of either governing body's constitution, bylaws, or policies. - C. Terms of Office